 Group integration

 Before it was possible to work on integrating the research, we had to develop some means of long-distance communication that would allow for the timely transmission of ideas.
 We also had to develop rules that would govern our collaboration.
-The means of communication included used of tools such as Skype, Wikispace, email, and speaker phones—all with varied degrees of success.
+The means of communication included use of tools such as Skype, Wikispace, email, and speaker phones—all with varied degrees of success.
 We also established common rules that would govern the group.
 One of the team members took the initiative and composed a set of rules, and the group voted unanimously to enlist them.
 Enforcement of the rules was spelled out clearly, and relied on each group members’ conscience to make them “feel good when you contribute, feel bad when you don't.”
 The subconscious effect was clear and surprisingly effective.
 One reason it may have been successful was that the group was made of like-minded people who wanted to succeed.
 When a group has more invested or more risk, it may become more difficult to establish rules.
 The team also did not actively establish leadership or roles.

 In the formative stages, group integration was slow.
 We made a few impersonal attempts, via phone calls and email, to connect, but ultimately face time was the solution.
 For that, the group decided to use Skype because it was free and accessible to everyone.
 Still, the group’s separation made things difficult.
 Getting members from the two locations together typically required a series of emails.
 One group member came up with the idea of a central location to capture all of the different efforts of the group—on a Wiki page.
 We decided it would be a good option and voted to create http://wr506group4.wikispaces.com/.